 Download the infographic

-All the examples above show the need for a strong regulatory framework to secure the use of commercial drones.
+All examples above show the need for a strong regulatory framework to secure the use of commercial drones.
+Drone regulations are being introduced in Europe, while some are

 already in effect in the US with the Federal Aviation Administration (FAA).
 In many countries, some categories of commercial drones will be